marinm309/bet/README.md

-Calculating the profit and the betsneeded.
+Calculating the profit and the bets needed.